NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Has better advantage on hit and block
     - Ends sooner
 - 5BB(B)
-    - Does 10 less block damage
+    - Guard damage decreased from 450 to 300
     - Hitbox comes out two frames later
     - Ends one frame later
 - 5BBB(B) has 9 less endlag frames